 A positive review will give you confidence.
-A positive review says that you know what you’re doing.
+And it says that you know what you’re doing.
 And since they love it, you’re going to do more of it!

-But a negative review can make you feel awful.
-But thankfully, this opinion doesn’t need to be used in your promotion.
-Some services let you decide whether to use them or not!
+But a negative review can really sting.
+Thankfully, you can sometimes throw these opinions away.
+Because some services let you decide whether to use them or not!
+Phew!

-That person may just not like your writing style or the storyline.
-But that doesn’t mean that others will feel the same.
+That negative Nelly may just not like your writing style or the storyline.
+But that is just their opinions.
+Tons of readers will feel differently.

-Come at negative reviews in a constructive way.
-See what can be learnt and throw the other parts away.
-No need to dwell on what you can’t change!
+Approach negative reviews in a constructive way.
+See what can be learnt and chuck the other parts in the mental bin.
+No need to dwell on what you can’t change.